Learn how to install Wagtail and how to connect it to the OVHcloud Cloud Databases PostgreSQL® database service.

 Set up your shell to execute Python packages by default:

-If you’re using version control (e.g. git), mysite will be the directory for your project.
-The env directory inside of it should be excluded from any version control.
+If you’re using version control (e.g., git), mysite will be the directory for your project.
+The env directory inside it should be excluded from any version control.

 Install Wagtail